 - Grade I: The tissue capsule has no apparent distortion, and the breast appears unaffected.

 - Grade II: The breast has noticeable hardening but appears normal.

 - Grade III: The breast is firm and hard, and it looks and feels abnormal.

 - Grade IV: The breast is extremely hard, painful, and noticeably distorted.

-How Do I Know if I Have Capsular Contracture?
+How Do I Know if I My Breast Implants are Developing Capsular Contracture?